 4 | Close the producer when it’s no longer necessary |

-super stream is not an actual stream, its name must be used to declare the producer.
+super stream is not a physical stream, you must use its name when declaring the producer.

-Internally the client will figure out the streams that compose the super stream.
+The client automatically discovers the individual streams that compose the super stream.

-The application code must provide the logic to extract a routing key from a message as a Function<Message, String>
+Your application code must provide logic to extract a routing key from each message using a Function<Message, String>

 .

-The client will hash the routing key to determine the stream to send the message to (using partition list and a modulo operation).
+The client hashes this routing key to determine the target stream using the partition list and a modulo operation.

 The client uses 32-bit MurmurHash3 by default to hash the routing key.
 This hash function provides good uniformity, performance, and portability, making it a good default choice, but it is possible to specify a custom hash function: